Volunteer Thailand Wildlife Sanctuary

 Camping in the National park.
 Occasionally volunteers get together and hire a taxi into the local jungle.
 Overnight camping, treks and visiting the waterfalls in a rarely visited parks is an unforgettable experience that is highly recommended.
 You can see a variety of animals, birds, insects and amazing vegetation.

-The required donation for the project is stated in UK £pounds and US $dollars.
-The donation includes:
+The volunteer placement fee for the project is stated in UK £pounds and US $dollars.
+The volunteer placement fee includes:

 - Pick up from Bangkok airport / hotel, Cha Am or Thyang.